Skip to main content

 • Privacy Concerns ∞ A TRT protocol is a private medical intervention between a patient and their physician.
 A state with stronger privacy laws and lower incentive caps reduces the pressure on an employee to disclose their participation in such a protocol to their employer to justify why they cannot meet a generic wellness target.

 Similarly, a woman in perimenopause managing symptoms with progesterone therapy and low-dose testosterone is on a journey of stabilization.
-A focused on metrics like achieving a certain number of steps per day or reducing BMI ignores her primary physiological challenges, which might include cyclical fatigue, sleep disruption, and metabolic shifts driven by fluctuating estrogen and progesterone.
+A wellness program focused on metrics like achieving a certain number of steps per day or reducing BMI ignores her primary physiological challenges, which might include cyclical fatigue, sleep disruption, and metabolic shifts driven by fluctuating estrogen and progesterone.

 A more protective state regulatory environment, by demanding programs be more evidence-based and less financially coercive, creates the space for her to focus on a protocol that is actually relevant to her biological needs, without the added stress of failing to meet an arbitrary and irrelevant corporate wellness goal.